Combodo/iTop/readme.txt

 1.1 What's new?
     ---------------------------
-Nothing is really new: this release aims at fixing bugs.
+This is a major release.

+It brings the following new features (details in chapter 3.1):
+- Enhanced customer portal
+- Navigation breadcrumb
+- Rich text formatting
+- Date and time formats

-1.2 Should I upgrade to 2.2.1?
+1.2 Should I upgrade to 2.3.0?
     --------------------------
-This version is a production quality version and, as such, is suitable for running in production. iTop 2.2.1 exhibits the same behavior as 2.2.0.
+This version is a beta quality version and, as such, is NOT suitable for running in production.

 1.3 Special Thanks To: